Download

 Sparrow 1.8.3 or later

-If you have Sparrow 1.8.3 or later, this is simple to do using Sparrow itself.
+If you have Sparrow 1.8.3 or later installed, this is simple to do using Sparrow itself.
 Just download the following 3 files to the same folder (for example, your Downloads folder):

 Drag and drop any of these files onto Sparrow, and the Verify Download dialog will open and verify your download.
 You can also open the Verify Download dialog from the Tools menu.